jereimers/CoS-authoring/CoS-R/Act I - Into the Mists/Arc C - Into the Valley.md

 If he detects any players, Rictavio calls out to them and notes, amusedly, that it's impolite to lurk in dark places.
 He then lightheartedly interrogates them, doing his best to uncover their purpose in following him while avoiding revealing his true identity.

 If asked who the food is for, Rictavio insists that it is for "my friend, the destitute toymaker."
 (He is referring to Gadof Blinsky, described further in [[N7.
-Blinsky Toys (p.
-118)]].)
+Blinsky Toys]].)

 If confronted regarding his magic items or true identity, Rictavio directs the players to check their surroundings for spies, then demands that they prove themselves not to be spies of Strahd.
 If the players respond persuasively, he then insists that they swear themselves to secrecy.
 If they do, his story changes as follows: